IMRFeng/fish-store/boot-service-api/README.md

 ## Prerequisite
-Your local machine must be installed JRE 8 or JDK 8 to run this app successfully.
+Your local machine must be installed JRE/JDK 8 and Maven 3.* to run this app successfully.

-Using `java -version` to check your JDK version.
+Using `java -version` and `mvn -v` to check your JDK and Maven versions respectively.

 ## To Build